Zero Hours and ‘Low Hours’ contracts

 The guaranteed hours contract can be for a fixed term only if the employer can show this is reasonable.
 The Bill sets out specific circumstances where it may be viewed as reasonable, such as a contract in relation to a specific time-limited task or event, and where they can show there is a genuine need for temporary workers.
 These provisions are no doubt intended to ensure that employers can recruit staff when they need extra workers, such as seasonal requirements or in relation to a specific source of work.

-While not set out in the Bill the ‘Next steps ‘ policy briefing Labour have also committed to consulting on putting in place ‘reference review periods’ where the guaranteed hours contract no longer reflect the reality of the working arrangement.
+While not set out in the Bill or the ‘Next steps ‘ policy briefing, Labour have also committed to consulting on putting in place ‘reference review periods’ where the guaranteed hours contract no longer reflects the reality of the working arrangement.

 It’s hoped that the requirement on employers to show that these exceptions are met should reduce the potential for employers to exploit these caveats to circumvent the act.
 Workers do not have to accept the guaranteed hours contract.
 If they wish to remain in their previous working arrangement, they can do so without guaranteed hours.

-In the run-up to the Bill, the focus has been on zero-hours contracts (contracts where the employer can offer work, but they are not obliged to do so).
-However, in its ‘Next Step’s’ policy briefing Labour has clarified that they also wish for the legislation to apply to ‘low hours’ workers.
-The stated aim of this is to ensure that employers cannot avoid the legislation by offering contracts for a low number of guaranteed hours, but expecting workers in reality to work significantly longer hours.
+In the run-up to the Bill, the focus was on zero-hours contracts (contracts where the employer can offer work, but they are not obliged to do so).
+However, in its ‘Next Steps’ policy briefing, Labour clarified that they also wish for the legislation to apply to ‘low hours’ workers.
+The stated aim is to ensure that employers cannot avoid the legislation by offering contracts for a low number of guaranteed hours, but expecting workers to work significantly longer hours.

 The Bill makes provision for claims to be brought to the tribunal in relation to breaches of the legislation.
 The remedies available for breaches include a declaration and compensation.
-As mentioned above, the levels of compensation appear to be broadly on a ‘just and equitable’ basis and focussed on the financial loss of the worker.
+The levels of compensation appear to be broadly on a ‘just and equitable’ basis and focused on the financial loss of the worker and the maximum amount will be specified in further regulations.

 What’s not included?

 The Bill stops short of an outright ban on zero-hour contracts.
-It recognises that for some people, the flexibility of a causal contract meets their needs and that the issue is the exploitation of these contracts for ongoing working arrangements.
+It recognises that for some people, the flexibility of a casual contract meets their needs and that the issue is the clear and frequent exploitation of these contracts for ongoing working arrangements.

 Comment